jwlodek/py_cui/docs/DocstringGenerated/Ui.md

  Method  | Doc
 -----|-----
- clear | Clears all items from the Scroll Menu get_selected_item | Gets the currently selected item set_selected_item | Sets the currently selected item _scroll_up | Function that scrolls the view up in the scroll menu _scroll_down | Function that scrolls the view down in the scroll menu add_item | Adds an item to the menu. add_item_list | Adds a list of items to the scroll menu. remove_selected_item | Function that removes the selected item from the scroll menu. get_item_list | Function that gets list of items in a scroll menu get | Function that gets the selected item from the scroll menu
+ clear | Clears all items from the Scroll Menu get_selected_item_index | Gets the currently selected item set_selected_item_index | Sets the currently selected item _scroll_up | Function that scrolls the view up in the scroll menu _scroll_down | Function that scrolls the view down in the scroll menu _jump_up | Function for jumping up menu several spots at a time _jump_down | Function for jumping down the menu several spots at a time _jump_to_top | Function that jumps to the top of the menu _jump_to_bottom | Function that jumps to the bottom of the menu add_item | Adds an item to the menu. add_item_list | Adds a list of items to the scroll menu. remove_selected_item | Function that removes the selected item from the scroll menu. remove_item | Function that removes a specific item from the menu get_item_list | Function that gets list of items in a scroll menu get | Function that gets the selected item from the scroll menu